 Carbon dioxide (CO2) is perhaps the biggest threat to the environment.
 The industrial revolution, accompanied by the increasing necessity to burn fossil fuels, has resulted in vast amounts of this greenhouse gas polluting the atmosphere and driving climate change.
 Consequently, the planet is warming, the polar ice caps are melting, and many low-lying lands are at risk of disappearing altogether.

-Utilizing renewable energies is already reducing the amount of CO2 released into the air.
-However, there is a need to filter CO2 from waste gases for capture and storage if there is no alternative to burning fossil fuels.
+Utilizing renewable energies is already reducing the amount of CO2 released into the environment.
+However, the burning of fossil fuels continues, driving the need to capture and store CO2 released into the atmosphere to protect the environment.

 Current methods to separate CO2 from waste gases are expensive, utilize chemicals, and are not competitive enough for large-scale applications.
-However, membranes constructed from nanomaterials could work in the same way at a fraction of the cost and without additional compounds.
+Nanotechnology offers a solution: membranes constructed from nanomaterials could work similarly at a fraction of the cost and without additional compounds.

-Researchers in Germany have recently fabricated an ultra-thin nanoscale polymer film that filters out CO2 with unmatched results.
-This high permeance is attributable to the CO2-philic material, which is only a few tens of nanometers thick.
-Researchers say the material could be used to treat large gas streams under low pressure, such as CO2 capture from flue gases in coal-fired power plants.
+Researchers in Germany have devised a nanotechnology solution.
+Here, the team fabricated an ultra-thin nanoscale polymer film that filters out CO2 with unmatched results.
+Its high permeance is attributable to the CO2-philic material, which is only a few tens of nanometers thick.
+Researchers say the material could be used for CO2 capture from flue gases in coal-fired power plants.

-Volatile organic compounds (VOCs) also represent a hazard to air quality, contributing to smog and high ozone levels.
+Finally, volatile organic compounds (VOCs) also represent a hazard to air quality, contributing to smog and high ozone levels.
+Again, nanotechnology offers a solution.
 Japanese researchers discovered a way to remove VOCs – as well as sulfur and nitrogen oxides – from the air at ambient temperatures.
 They utilized porous manganese oxide with gold nanoparticles grown into it as a catalyst to decompose and remove the offending compounds.

-Nanotech offers an enormous opportunity for environmental technologies.
-There are already many success stories in sensing and monitoring, selective adsorption, and nanomembranes.
-However, we must be careful to balance the needs of the environment and the activity, selectivity, and stability of the nanotechnologies we choose.
+Nanotechnology offers an enormous opportunity to clean and protect the environment; however, a balance must be reached that considers the needs of the environment and the activity, selectivity, and stability of the nanotechnology chosen.

-Many of the desirable qualities of nanotechnologies – such as its high performance – result from its high reactivity, caused by its delicate surface and microstructure.
-As such, we must be careful to avoid damage and degradation of the nanotechnology and further harm to the environment.
+Many of the desirable qualities of nanotechnology – such as its high performance – result from its high reactivity, caused by its delicate surface and microstructure.
+As such, we must be careful to avoid damage and degradation of nanotechnology to ensure we do not initiate a new source of pollution.

 References and Further Reading